-I’ve always admired Don Quixote.
+I have always admired the character of Don Quixote.
 Why?
 Because of his marvelous blindness.
-He can see, but only vague shapes he must interpret with his imagination.
-His marvelous imagination took root in novels, in romance, in the idyllic impressions found within the minds of men like himself, men who long for some sense of the nobility of intent in mankind, a concept expressed in the code of the chevalier, a notion that prevailed in the novels written in the time of the Don’s creator.
-Which notions likely never really existed in fact, or in practice, only in the words that formed the ideal.
+He could see, yes, but only vague shapes he was forced to interpret with his fine imagination… a wonderful and singular imagination that was formed in the novels of old, novels with heroes and villains, novels from the perspective of romance, novels rife with idyllic ideals that were conceived by the minds of men like himself, men who longed for some sense of nobility in mankind, a mystical concept that was expressed in the code of the chevalier, a notion of heroics and the grandeur of chivalric valor, unwritten codes that prevailed in the novels written in the time of the Don’s creator… though not on the muddy highways, nor in the poor villages of Spain, nor in its people… nor in any other nation then or now… which notion likely never really existed at all in fact, beyond the hopeful fictions, the beautiful words that molded their illusory landscape.

-Where do you get such notions?
-Die already.
+“Hah…” they seem to say, if not aloud… surely they’d never say it aloud, but you read the words in their tones and their eyes, “…foolish old man.
+Where do you get such impertinent notions?
+Just die, fool.
 We need the bed.
-We need the space you’re taking up, the fucking air you’re sucking in, the food you turn to waste.
-Die!
+We need the space you’re taking up, the air you’re sucking in, the food you turn to waste.
+Die already!”